arangodb/docs/3.7/architecture-deployment-modes-dc2-dc-limitations.md

 - The entire cluster is replicated.
 It is not possible to exclude specific databases or collections from replication.

-- In any DC2DC setup the minor version of the target cluster must be at least as big as the minor version of the source cluster.
-That is, for example, you cannot sync from a 3.9.1 cluster to a 3.8.7 cluster.
-You can sync between different patch versions within the same minor version.
+- In any DC2DC setup, the minor version of the target cluster must be equal to or greater than the minor version of the source cluster.
+For example, you cannot sync from a 3.9.1 cluster to a 3.8.7 cluster.
+Syncing between different patch versions of the same minor version is possible.